 JAMES: Tyranny exists when an individual has not directly and intentionally harmed another, yet an authoritative force finds this individual’s speech, identity, or lifestyle choice(s) to be an issue.
 In response, the authoritative force denies rights, imposes fines, tortures, levies imprisonment, or carries out execution.

-NEWS ANCHOR: Your constitution begins with a preamble where you state a commitment to the principles of freedom, equality, peace, nonviolence, love, forgiveness, charity, and true democracy.
+NEWS REPORTER: Your constitution begins with a preamble where you state a commitment to the principles of freedom, equality, peace, nonviolence, love, forgiveness, charity, and true democracy.

 JAMES: That is correct.

 JAMES: Well, I think it’s important to let others know where you’re coming from.

 NEWS REPORTER: What was the reasoning behind placing equality in your constitution’s preamble?